Maritime Transport Act 1994

 You could also call this:

-In the Maritime Transport Act 1994, an infringement offence is an offence that is specified as such in this Act or in regulations made under this Act.
-If you are alleged to have committed an infringement offence, you may either be taken to court by filing a charging document under section 14 of the Criminal Procedure Act 2011.
-You may also be served with an infringement notice as provided in section 423.
+You can commit an infringement offence if you break a rule in the Maritime Transport Act 1994 or regulations made under this Act.
+If you are alleged to have committed an infringement offence, you can either be taken to court by filing a charging document under section 14 of the Criminal Procedure Act 2011.
+You can also be served with an infringement notice as provided in section 423.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.